tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 	// Source of new FullCommit(s).
 	source Provider

-	// Backup sources for checking the primary for misbehavior by comparing data backup []Provider
+	// Alternative sources for checking the primary for misbehavior by comparing data.
+	// If the primary misbehaves, we report the evidence to them. verifiers []ProviderAndEvidenceReporter

 	// Where trusted FullCommit(s) are stored.
 	trusted PersistentProvider